clusterzx/clusterzx/README.md

 ### Hello Stranger ...

-- 🔭 I’m currently working on "A.I." malware detection and analysis
+- 🔭 I’m currently working on malware detection and analysis systems
 - 🌱 I’m currently learning how to survive a pandemic
 - 👯 I’m looking to collaborate on MaaS, SaaS
 - 💬 Ask me about ...